bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #### 2.4.2.
 Control statements

 Control statements should include space character before opening parenthesis.
 Don't put space character after opening or before closing parenthesis.
-Semicolon characters in "for" statements should be followed by a space character.
+Semicolon characters in `for` statements should be followed by a space character.

 ```C++
 // Do